Omani Empire: Nominal claim to Banadir

-In the southern part of the Banadir along Kismayu, the rule was more direct that when Darod reinforcements from the North arrived to increase the Darod trust in the interior into the south against the Galla's they did so with the authority and approval of the Sultan of Zanzibar.
-The Sultan of Zanzibar constructed a fort in Kismayo in 1869.
+Further along south, their influence was more cooperated such that when Darod reinforcements from the north arrived by sea to expand further south to Kismayo against the Gallas, they did so with the assistance of the Sultan of Zanzibar.
+The Darod established their controll there and opened and maintained direct commercial relations with Zanzibar.
+The Sultan of Zanzibar constructed a fort in Kismayo in 1869 following their approval to assist the trade against Oromo attacks.

 The Sultan of Zanzibar later leased and then sold the infrastructure that he had built to the Italians, although not the land which is wrongfully stated by some accounts.
-The fort served as a residence (called Garesa) for the then Governor of Mogadishu, Suleiman bin Hamed.
+The fort served as a residence (called Garesa) for the then Zanzibari representative to Mogadishu (nominal titled Governor by Zanzibar), Suleiman bin Hamed.
 Eventually it was turned into The National Museum of Somalia.